-Assuming conservatively that 60% of participants reach successful sedation without the requirement for additional medication at 1-hour post randomisation (primary outcome) in the intramuscular droperidol group, which could be hypothesised from previous literature, 7-12 165 participants would be required in each group in order to have 80% power to detect a 15% increase in the percentage reaching successful sedation without additional medication in the intramuscular olanzapine group (to 75%), based on a two-sided test with alpha=0.05.
-In order to allow for a 5% loss of follow-up (a conservative estimate given the short time frame of the primary outcome), we aim to recruit a total of 348 participants (approximately 174 per group).
+Assuming conservatively that 60% of participants reach successful sedation without the requirement for additional medication at 1-hour post randomisation (primary outcome) in the oral diazepam group, which could be hypothesised from previous literature, 165 participants would be required in each group in order to have 80% power to detect a 15% increase in the percentage reaching successful sedation without additional medication in the oral olanzapine group (to 75%), based on a two-sided test with alpha=0.05.
+Given the paucity of data, determining a clinically important difference from previous peer reviewed publications is challenging.
+However, the TSC came to a consensus that a 15% increase in the number of participants successfully sedated at 1 hour would be considered clinically important.

+In order to allow for a 5% lost to follow-up (a conservative estimate given the short time frame of the primary outcome), we aim to recruit a total of 348 participants (approximately 174 per group).